 - navigating disclosure, career and dating

 - preparing for and adjusting to life transitions (leaving for school, changing care providers, retiring, moving, divorce etc.)

-- processing big emotions like fear, traumatic stress, grief, overwhelm, uncertainty, sadness, anger
+- processing big emotions like fear, anxiety, traumatic stress, grief, overwhelm, uncertainty, sadness, anger

 Principles That Guide My Practice

 Trauma is unfortunately much more common in our society than we may even realize and it can impact people in many different ways.
 I have taken advanced training in trauma informed care that assists me in identifying how trauma may affect you, recognizing signs and symptoms of trauma if when/they, resisting activities that may lead to harmful retraumatization and designing my resources, sessions and policies accordingly.
 Being trauma informed also involves honouring your consent to participate, offering choice, in as many ways as possible, to you and ensuring an accepting and respectful environment for our work together.
 I am also taking advanced training in trauma therapy itself so I can best support individuals who have experienced medical trauma.

 I believe in honouring the personal resilience, resourcefulness and abilities that are unique to you.
 Even in our darkest moments (and sometimes especially in our dark moments!) where it’s difficult to see the light, we have have important strengths at play.
 I aim to help you uncover them.
 This approach orients towards hope instead of viewing people from a place of lack or pathology.
 I think this is especially important when working with illness because diagnosis may be an important part of who you are or it may not.
 I will spend time exploring what is most important to you, what you’ve tried before, what helps you cope and the supports you have in your life (personal, family, community, work, faith etc.) that you can lean on when things are difficult.